 Asides from the fact that doing this helps you to learn how to advertise your products easily it also helps you make money on time as a beginner in any business.

-So as regards this cosmetics business, try to advertise your products to your family and friends for profits to start coming in from day one or before day one.
+So as regards this cosmetics business in Nigeria, try to advertise your products to your family and friends for profits to start coming in from day one or before day one.

 7. Sell Cosmetics Online